CamilleScholtz/prt/README.md

 * prtstuff uses one config file that sets ordering, aliasing, colors, and more for all prtstuff utils.

-* prtstuff tries to follow the UNIX philosophy of doing one thing and doing it well. `prtpull` ONLY pulls in new ports, `prtls` ONLY lists repos or ports, `depls` ONLY lists dependencies, etcetera.
+* prtstuff tries to follow the UNIX philosophy of doing one thing and doing it well. `prtpull` ONLY pulls in new ports, `prtls` ONLY lists repos or ports, `depls` ONLY lists dependencies, etcetera. prtstuff tries to split up `pkgmk` into multiple tools as well, for example `pkgdl`, `pkgextract`, `pkgcompile`, etc. These can then be used indepentently, or used in a wrapper (see `depmk` and `diffmk` for examples).

 * With fish being my main shell, and prtutils being written in fish, I could add a few nifty things: for example completions, and a function called `cdp` that uses `prtloc` to cd to ports, for example `cdp mpv` cds to `/usr/port/6c37-git/mpv`.

+prtstuff tries to keep the naming of the utils kind of sane, and follows the following rules (WIP):

+prefixes:
+* `prt*` for utils that (can) interact with all ports.
+* `dep*` for utils that interact with dependencies.
+* `diff*` for utils that interact with ports that have a different installed version from the version in the portstree.
+* `pkg*` for utils that aim to replace `pkgmk` and are actually used to build ports.

+postfixes:
+* `*ls` for utils that lists things.
+* `*mk` for utils that build ports.

 ----